What is the Executive Assessment in Dubai?

 A Test of Your Resolve

 Yes, preparing for the EA is a pain.
-You’ll have to reactivate concepts from elementary and middle school.
-You will struggle and doubt yourself along the way.
+You’ll have to reactivate concepts from elementary and middle school, and you will struggle and doubt yourself along the way.

 And that’s the point!